The Powerful Role Of Minuscule Microbes In Effective Wastewater Treatment

-Facultative microbes – Depending on the environment, facultative bacteria can act both as an aerobic or anaerobic bacterium, although they prefer aerobic condition.
+Facultative microbes – Depending on the environment, facultative bacteria can act both as an aerobic or anaerobic bacterium, although they prefer aerobic conditions.
 Thus, they are highly capable of degrading all kinds of waste in the treatment process.
 Eg: – Pseudomonas putida, bacillus subtilis, bacillus megaterium, Bacillus licheniformis.

 Effluent treatment plants – ETP’s are set up to treat the wastewater by breaking down the organic matter and remove toxic chemicals from it.
 The use of powerful microbes is not only superior to physical treatment but cost-effective as well in this regard.

 Organica Biotech has developed highly capable biological treatment solutions like Cleanmaxx and Cleanmaxx ANB which are effective for wastewater treatment.
 Cleanmaxx consists of a highly powerful blend of heterogeneous microbes that can degrade all kinds of pollutants into simple compounds.
 Micro-encapsulated in powder form, it promotes high biomass generation and accelerates COD/BOD reduction.
-One of the best features of Cleanmaxx is that it can sense, adapt and treat aerobically treated wastewater effectively and therefore it is used in a wide spectrum of industries.
+One of the best features of Cleanmaxx is that it can sense, adapt, and treat aerobically treated wastewater effectively and therefore it is used in a wide spectrum of industries.

-Cleanmaxx ANB consists of diverse facultative anaerobes which are used in anaerobic wastewater treatment.
+Cleanmaxx ANB consists of diverse facultative anaerobes that are used in anaerobic wastewater treatment.
 It breaks down complex compounds into volatile acids and further into methane and carbon dioxide.
 The microbes are recognized as safe and efficiently controls foul odour.
 One of the finest features of Cleanmaxx ANB is that it reduces commissioning time of anaerobic treatment facilities.

-The powerful role of minuscule microbes ineffective wastewater treatment is indeed incredible.
+The powerful role of minuscule microbes in ineffective wastewater treatment is indeed incredible.
 The effluent treatment plant owners can use the natural, safe and effective solutions of Cleanmaxx and Cleanmaxx ANB to boost the performance of secondary treatment of wastewater.